-Common law has held intentional tortfeasors jointly and severally liable for over two hundred years.214 The Restatement (Third) of Torts § 12 sets out the well-settled principle that "[e]ach person who commits a tort that requires intent is jointly and severally liable for any indivisible injury legally caused by the tortious conduct."215 The Restatement gives several rationales for this conclusion, including that "there is, so far as we are aware, no authority whatsoever for exempting intentional tortfeasors from joint and several liability."216 Joint and several liability is, quite simply, the common law principle for intentional torts.217
+Common law has held intentional tortfeasors jointly and severally liable for over two hundred years.
+The Restatement (Third) of Torts § 12 sets out the well-settled principle that "[e]ach person who commits a tort that requires intent is jointly and severally liable for any indivisible injury legally caused by the tortious conduct."
+The Restatement gives several rationales for this conclusion, including that "there is, so far as we are aware, no authority whatsoever for exempting intentional tortfeasors from joint and several liability."
+Joint and several liability is, quite simply, the common law principle for intentional torts.

 An application of this principle is found in the recent case of Smith v.
-Islamic Emirate of Afghanistan,218 where surviving family members of victims of the 9/11 terrorist attacks sued Al Qaeda, the Taliban, Osama bin Laden, Saddam Hussein, the Republic of Iraq, and the Islamic Emirate of Afghanistan to collect for lost earnings, pain and suffering, loss of solatium,219 and punitive damages.220 The district court held all the defendants jointly and severally liable for
+Islamic Emirate of Afghanistan, in which surviving family members of victims of the 9/11 terrorist attacks sued al Qaeda, the Taliban, Osama bin Laden, Saddam Hussein, the Republic of Iraq, and the Islamic Emirate of Afghanistan to collect for lost earnings, pain and suffering, loss of solatium, and punitive damages.
+The

-U.S. 519, 547-48 (1983) (Marshall, J., dissenting) ("Although many legal battles have been fought over the extent of tort liability for remote consequences of negligent conduct, it has always been assumed that the victim of an intentional tort can recover from the tortfeasor if he proves that the tortious conduct was a cause-in-fact of his injuries.
+See Associated Gen. Contractors of Cal., Inc. v.
+Cal.
+State Council of Carpenters, 459 U.S. 519, 547-48 (1983) (Marshall, J., dissenting) ("Although many legal battles have been fought over the extent of tort liability for remote consequences of negligent conduct, it has always been assumed that the victim of an intentional tort can recover from the tortfeasor if he proves that the tortious conduct was a cause-in-fact of his injuries.
 An inquiry into proximate cause has traditionally been deemed unnecessary in suits against intentional tortfeasors."); see also Seidel v.
 Greenberg, 260 A.2d 863, 871 (N.J.
 Super.
 Ct.
-1969) ("It is well settled that where the acts of a defendant constitute an intentional tort . . . as distinguished from mere negligence, the aggravated nature of his acts is a matter to be taken into account in determining whether there is a sufficient causal relation to plaintiff's harm to make the actor liable therefor." (citing RESTATEMENT (SECOND) OF TORTS § 501(2) (1965)); KEETON ET AL., supra note 193, § 43, at 293 (noting that "it may be especially likely that the 'foreseeability' limitation [of causation] will be cast aside [in the area of] intentional torts").
+1969) ("It is well settled that where the acts of a defendant constitute an intentional tort . . . as distinguished from mere negligence, the aggravated nature of his acts is a matter to be taken into account in determining whether there is a sufficient causal relation to plaintiff's harm to make the actor liable therefor." (citing RESTATEMENT (SECOND) OF TORTS § 501(2) (1965)); KEETON ET AL., supra note 194, § 43, at 293 (noting that "it may be especially likely that the 'foreseeability' limitation [of causation] will be cast aside [in the area of] intentional torts").

-214 See RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 12 Reporters' Note cmt. b, at 111 (2000) ("Intentional tortfeasors have been held jointly and severally liable since at least the decision in Merryweather v.
+See RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 12 Reporters' Note cmt. b (2000) ("Intentional tortfeasors have been held jointly and severally liable since at least the decision in Merryweather v.
 Nixan, 8 Term Rep. 186, 101 Eng.
-Rep. 1337 (1799)").
+Rep. 1337 (1799) . . . .").

-- 215 RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 12, at 110 (2000). - 216 Id. at § 12 Reporters' Note cmt. b, at 113.
+RESTATEMENT (THIRD) OF TORTS: APPORTIONMENT OF LIAB. § 12 (2000).

+Id. § 12 Reporters' Note cmt. b.

-217 This refers to common law principles.
+This refers to common law principles.
 Since the tort-reform era of the 1980s, some states have statutorily abolished joint and several liability.
 See William E. Westerbeke, In Praise of Arbitrariness: The Proposed 83.7% Rule of Modified Comparative Fault, 59 U. Kan.
 L. Rev. 991, 1013 n.116 (2011) (collecting statutes).
 But if we are relying on traditional tort principles, as the D.C.
-Circuit and other courts have urged, see supra notes 150-152 and accompanying text, then the age-old concept of joint and several liability for intentional wrongdoers is clearly applicable.
+Circuit and other courts have urged, see supra notes 151-53 and accompanying text, then the age-old concept of joint and several liability for intentional wrongdoers is clearly applicable.

-218 Smith v.
+Smith v.
 Islamic Emirate of Afg., 262 F. Supp.
 2d 217 (S.D.N.Y.
 2003), amended by No. 01 Civ.10132(HB), 2003 WL 23324214 (S.D.N.Y.
 May 19, 2003).